samucarre/m5paperS3-animal-quiz/README.md

 ## 🚧 Version

-**Current Version: 0.1**
+**Current Version: 0.2**

-> ⚠️ This is an early prototype.
-Features and structure may change in future versions.
+🚀 New features included in this version: splash screen and OFF button.
+The game now starts with a welcome image and allows the user to exit cleanly.
-> Feedback, suggestions, and contributions are very welcome!
+Feedback, suggestions, and contributions are very welcome!

 ---